Diabetes is a life-long condition that causes a patient’s blood sugar to become too high.

 While there are no lifestyle changes you can make to lower your risk of acquiring Type 1 diabetes, Type 2 diabetes is often associated with obesity.

 If you’re diagnosed with diabetes, you’ll need to eat healthily, take regular exercise and carry out regular blood tests to ensure your blood glucose levels stay balanced.

 Your doctor can help you manage the condition and improve your quality of life.

 You can use your private medical insurance or pay for your Diabetes treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
 If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.

 You can use your private medical insurance or pay for your Diabetes treatment.
 We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
-If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.